What Is a Power of Attorney & Why Do You Need One?

 What Is a Power of Attorney?

-A Power of Attorney is a legal document that allows you to appoint someone—called your agent—to act on your behalf.
-This can include making financial, legal, or medical decisions if you become ill, incapacitated, or simply need help managing your affairs.
+A Power of Attorney is a legal document that allows you to appoint someone, called your agent, to act on your behalf.
+This can include making financial, legal, or medical decisions if you become ill, incapacitated, or need help managing your affairs.

-• Statutory Durable Power of Attorney – for financial and legal decisions; generally takes effect once you lack capacity
+1. Statutory Durable Power of Attorney – For financial and legal decisions; generally takes effect once you lack capacity

-• Medical Power of Attorney – for making healthcare decisions when you’re unable to
+2. Medical Power of Attorney – For making healthcare decisions when you're unable to

-• Limited or Specific POA – grants narrow authority for a specific time or task (e.g., selling property)
+3. Limited or Specific POA – Grants narrow authority for a specific time or task (e.g., selling property)

 Why You Need a Power of Attorney

-Without a POA, your family may face significant challenges if you're ever unable to make decisions for yourself.
-They may need to go to court to gain guardianship—an expensive and time-consuming process.
+Without a POA, your family may need to go to court to gain guardianship, which is an expensive and time-consuming process.

 Having a POA in place can:

-• Ensure bills and assets are managed without disruption
+- Allow bills and assets to be managed without disruption

-• Allow someone you trust to speak with doctors and make care decisions
+- Let someone you trust speak with doctors and make care decisions

 Choosing the Right Person